 The Photographer behind Kuz Photo

-In 2019, I founded Kuz Photo Studio with my passion for capturing my adventures in nature and travel through artistic prints.
-However, what began as a humble venture quickly exceeded my expectations.
-Today, Kuz Photo has evolved into a thriving hub for portrait and event photography, where I specialize in crafting timeless images that capture the beauty and emotion of life’s most precious moments.
+In 2018, I founded Kuz Photo Studio, initially inspired by my love for capturing nature and travel through artistic prints.
+What began as a personal venture quickly grew beyond my expectations.
+Today, Kuz Photo Studio is a thriving hub for portrait, school, and event photography, where I focus on creating timeless images that beautifully preserve the emotions and memories of life’s most meaningful moments.

 - Steven Kuzmich, Photographer & Owner of Kuz Photo